Mattzobricks/MattzoControllers/src/MTC4BT/README.md

 GND and 3V3 are also connected, the other pins are not connected.

 If the code is compiled with the -DWIRED, it will try and connect to the network using the W5500 module.
-If there is no networkcable connected, it will fall back to wifi.
+If there is no network cable connected, it will fall back to wifi.
 This is only done at the **STARTUP** of the module, it will **NOT FALLBACK to WiFI** if you disconnect the cable during normal operation, you have to restart the ESP!

-OTA will not work when the network connction is over the cable, disconnect the cable and restart the module so it starts in WiFi mode.
+OTA will not work when the network connection is over the cable, disconnect the cable and restart the module so it starts in WiFi mode.
 This limitation is caused by the ArduinoOTA library being hard wired (pun intended) to Wifi.h (at the time of writing).

 The IP address is different for Wifi and cable because an other MAC address is used.